chicharreros/magicicada-server/README.txt

-How to setup Filesync Server and Client
+How to setup Magicicada Server and Client
 =======================================

 These are the general instructions to do all the needed setup to have